How to Make Cake Truffles

 - Apple cake with cinnamon frosting

-Refrigeration is only recommended if your frosting requires it.
+Only refrigerate these if your frosting requires it.

 Store cake truffles and cake pops at room temperature in an airtight container for up to one week.
 They can also be frozen for great cold treats!